orchy-mfe/orchy-doc/docs/documentation/wc-configuration/common.md

 ## common.importMap

-`importMap` defines a way to control the behavior of JavaScript imports.
+`importMap` defines a way to control the behavior of JavaScript imports, allowing you to exclude third-party dependencies from your bundle and import them at runtime just once.
-Despite [it is still a proposal](https://github.com/WICG/import-maps), and only Chrome directly supports it, `orchy` installs a polyfill to enable the support to all the other browsers.
+Despite [it is still a proposal](https://github.com/WICG/import-maps), and only Chrome directly supports it, `orchy` installs a polyfill to enable the support to all the other browsers and solve this issue.

 The content of this field is the same as a [standard import map](https://github.com/WICG/import-maps#the-import-map).